gekiclaws/hkex-scraper/README.md

-# Web Scraper Project
+# HKEX Stock Scraper

-This project is a web scraping tool that uses various Python libraries to collect and process data from websites.
+This project is a web scraping tool that uses various Python libraries to collect and process stock data from HKEX.

 ## Prerequisites